GITMCode/GITM/srcDoc/common_inputs.md

 provided, GITM should not be output at a resolution smaller than 1 second.
 The temporal resolution in the satellite file does not need to match the output resolution.

+Because GITM by default outputs a file for every output time, if you use a satellite file, it produces a LOT of files.

 The types of outputs are specified in the [`#OUTPUT`](outputs.md) section of the UAM file.